-51. The Accounting Officer must, within thirty days of the end of each quarter, report to the Executive Authority on the Legislature's performance in implementing the annual performance plan in that quarter.
+- 51. (1) The accounting officer must, within thirty days after the end of each quarter, report to Executive Authority in the legislature's performance in implementing the annual performance plan in that quarter. - (2) The quarterly performance reports must include the financial reports of the legislature for the quarter.